sssb1008/Getting-and-Cleaning-Data---Course-Project/README.md

  "~/Documents/SAIR/UCI HAR Dataset/data/"

 II.
-Analyzed the objectives of the project and defined the data variables and functions required to clean the source data and prepare the Tidy data as per the  project tasks stated above.
+Analyze the objectives of the project and defined the data variables and functions required to clean the source data and prepare the tidy data as per the  project tasks stated above.

+Includes binding the data into a single data set and applying relevant labels to the data

 IV.
-Coded run_analysis.R to perform the main Job of the project.
+Coded run_analysis.R to perform the main task of the project.

+used gsub to add decriptive labels for the data.

 V. The output of the IV above is called tidy_Data.txt, and uploaded in the course project's form.

 III.
-Provided description of Data Variables, and Functions in CodeBook.md
+Description of Data Variables is provided in CodeBook.md

 Files & Folders in Working Directory